 The picture shows some of our group enjoying themselves at our summer garden party.
 We have a number of different venues to choose from for our outdoor events and usually combine the dance with an American supper provided by those who attend.

-“Country Dancing”, or English folk dancing as it is more often referred to today, has probably been performed in and around the city for hundreds of years but after the introduction of “modern” dancing with the Waltz, etc. largely fell out of favour until a revival countrywide following the second Word War when a group of people in the city started thisfolk dance club and we are now in our 41st year.
+“Country Dancing”, or English folk dancing as it is more often referred to today, has probably been performed in and around the city for hundreds of years but after the introduction of “modern” dancing with the Waltz, etc. largely fell out of favour until a revival countrywide following the second Word War.

 Since medieval times dances have been recorded from parts of England, and since the 16th century they have been documented in print.
 Elizabeth 1st brought many country-dances to Court where they were performed along with the more stately dances of the time.
 In the following century John Playford published collections of dances in his English Dancing Master most of which are still danced today.